Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Quantitative Results Discussion

-In the three-qubit survey, participants presented with \acrshort{cn} scored on average 0.85$\pm$0.17 on the translation competence questions, in line with the results of the one- and two-qubit \acrshort{cn} survey.
-Participants who scored perfectly in translation competence also scored comparatively high in the rest of the survey at 0.8$\pm$0.16 without visualization and 0.84$\pm$ 0.17 with visualization, compared to 0.44$\pm$0.21 and 0.51$\pm$0.19 for the other participants.
-However, we do not see expression of this translation competence in an improvement of score when presented with visualization.
+In the three-qubit survey, participants presented with \ac{cn} scored on average $0.85 \pm 0.17$ on the connectional understanding questions, similar to the results of the one- and two-qubit \ac{cn} surveys.
+Participants who scored perfectly in connectional understanding also scored comparatively high in the rest of the survey at $0.80 \pm 0.16$ without visualization and $0.84 \pm 0.17$ with visualization, compared to $0.44 \pm 0.21$ and $0.51 \pm 0.19$ for the other participants.
+However, we do not see this connectional understanding translate into an improvement of score when visualization is presented.

-When participants are presented with CN, we observe indications of a reduction in \acrshort{icl}, \acrshort{gcl} and \acrshort{ecl} of $-0.25\pm1.28$, $-0.44\pm1.33$ and $-0.3\pm1.4$, respectively.
-These results justify further investigation into the circumstances under which a reduction in cognitive load occurs by presentation of \acrshort{cn}.
-We see a generally lower \acrshort{ecl} (3.05$\pm$1.17 without and 2.75$\pm$1.33 with visualization) than \acrshort{icl} (4.63$\pm$0.99 without and 4.4$\pm$1.11 with visualization) and \acrshort{gcl} (4.89$\pm$1.37 without and 4.40$\pm$1.36 with visualization), indicating that participants perceived the questions themselves as difficult, but less so their design.
+When participants were presented with \ac{cn}, we observe indications of a reduction in \ac{icl}, \ac{gcl} and \ac{ecl} of $-0.25\pm1.28$, $-0.44\pm1.33$ and $-0.3\pm1.4$, respectively.
+These results justify further investigation into the circumstances under which a reduction in cognitive load occurs through presentation of \ac{cn}.